Nick Bosa: 2019

+During a Week 10 27–24 overtime loss to the Seattle Seahawks on Monday Night Football, Bosa had a season-high eight combined tackles (three solo).
+Two weeks later against the Green Bay Packers on Sunday Night Football, he recorded three tackles, a sack, and a fumble recovery in the 37–8 victory.
+During Week 14 against the New Orleans Saints, Bosa had two tackles and a pass deflection in the narrow 48–46 road victory.
+In the next game against the Atlanta Falcons, he had three tackles and a sack during the 29–22 loss.

-Bosa finished his rookie year with 47 tackles, nine sacks, a forced fumble, two fumble recoveries, two pass deflections, and an interception in 16 games and 14 starts.
+Bosa finished his rookie year with 47 combined tackles (32 solo), nine sacks, a forced fumble, two fumble recoveries, two pass deflections, and an interception in 16 games and 14 starts.
 He was named to the PFWA All-Rookie Team.
-In the Divisional Round of the playoffs against the Minnesota Vikings, Bosa sacked Kirk Cousins twice during the 27–10 win.
-In the NFC Championship against the Green Bay Packers, Bosa sacked Aaron Rodgers once in the 37–20 win.
+The 49ers finished atop the NFC West with a 13–3 record and qualified for the playoffs as the #1-seed.
+In the Divisional Round against the Minnesota Vikings, Bosa recorded six tackles, a pass deflection, and sacked Kirk Cousins twice during the 27–10 victory.
+During the NFC Championship Game against the Green Bay Packers, Bosa had four tackles and sacked Aaron Rodgers once in the 37–20 victory as the 49ers advanced to Super Bowl LIV.
 At the NFL Honors, Bosa won the AP NFL Defensive Rookie of the Year Award, which his father accepted on his behalf due to Bosa being at the Super Bowl in Miami.
-In Super Bowl LIV against the Kansas City Chiefs, he recorded a strip sack on Patrick Mahomes during the 31–20 loss.
-He was ranked 17th by his fellow players on the NFL Top 100 Players of 2020.
+In the Super Bowl against the Kansas City Chiefs, he recorded five tackles, a pass deflection, and a strip sack on Patrick Mahomes during the 31–20 loss.
+Bosa was ranked 17th by his fellow players on the NFL Top 100 Players of 2020.

 2020

+Bosa began the season recording six tackles and a forced fumble in the season-opening 24–20 loss to the Arizona Cardinals.
+However, in the next game against the New York Jets, Bosa left the eventual 31–13 road victory in the first quarter with a knee injury.
+It was later revealed that he tore his ACL, prematurely ending his season.
+Bosa was placed on injured reserve on September 23, 2020.

-During Week 2 against the New York Jets, Bosa suffered a torn ACL and was ruled out for the rest of the season.
-He was placed on injured reserve on September 23, 2020.
-During Bosa's rehab, he hired a private chef and took on a strict, protein-heavy diet as part of his recovery.
+During his rehab, Bosa hired a private chef and took on a strict, protein-heavy diet as part of his recovery.